BeMoBIL/bemobil-pipeline/README_BIDS.md

 ## Selecting streams by other methods

+To use these methods you would have to modify the scripts on your own.
+They are just briefly described here.

+- effective sampling rate
 You may also want to select streams using the range of effective sampling rate, if your stream names are tricky to work with.

+- numerical indices of the stream
 It is also possible to use numerical indices of the streams.
 However, this seems to differ from session to session.

+- automatic
 If you do NOT specify any stream, it will automatically assume that the stream of the highest sampling rate is eeg and will also try to import all other streams to be put in a single file.
 This might be fine if you only have EEG data in your .xdf file but complicates things downstream when you have more modalities.

 ## For other modalities than EEG and motion

+There is a plan to also support some other modalities that are often used in MoBI research.